 Explore the use of Social Media for business and personal use.
 Develop a Social Media marketing plan for a business.
-Prerequisite: CSCI 1203; MKTG 2423 recommended.
 Crosslisted with MKTG 2293.

 CSYS 2323 - Outlook

 This course covers the topics necessary to utilize a powerful integrated messaging, scheduling, and information management tool and to assist in the preparation necessary for the Microsoft Office Specialist Outlook core exam.
 Prerequisite: CSCI 1203 or instructor approval.